 - Information for new property buyers and occupants

 - Information for developers

 Telecommunications in new developments (TIND) policy

-The Government has published the TIND policy, which outlines its policy for the provision of telecommunications in new developments.
+The Government has published the TIND policy, outlining two policy objectives for the provision of telecommunications in new developments:

 New property buyers and occupants

 - If you are planning to buy or build a property in a new development, you should check that your developer has arranged for telecommunications infrastructure to be installed before signing a contract.
 This is important so you can access the broadband and phone services you want when you move in.

 - If there is no telecommunications infrastructure, you may face significant inconvenience, delays and extra costs to have it installed.

 - You should ask your developer or the person selling the property what telecommunications infrastructure and retail services will be provided in the development, who is providing them, and when services will be available.

 - You can check the statutory infrastructure provider (SIP) register maintained by the Australian Communications and Media Authority (ACMA) to see if it lists your development and the telecommunications network provider which is servicing it.